Fresheyeball/Shpadoinkle/lens/README.md

 ```

 This is the machine that runs a Shpadoinkle view.
 To run we need
-the following ingredients.
+the following ingredients:

 ### `m ~> JSM`

-We need a _Natural Transformation_ from our `m` to `JSM`, so that
+You need a _Natural Transformation_ from our `m` to `JSM`, so that
-we can perform the needed JavaScript effects in JSM from the `m`
+you can perform the needed JavaScript effects in JSM from the `m`
 you provide.

 ### `t a -> b m ~> m`

 This a function that takes a state container of some kind `t`,
 and returns a _Natural Transformation_ from our Shpadoinkle backend `b`,
 to our monad `m`.
-Backends kind of works like Monad Transformers, where
+Backends works like Monad Transformers, where
 `b` wraps our Monad `m`, and needs to be unwrappable.

 ### `a`

-This is the initial value of our model.
-This will be passed to our view
+This is the initial value of your model.
+This will be passed to your view
 for the first render.

 ### `t a`

 This is the state container `t` that will drive the view.
 When the state
-changes, we should re-render the view.
+changes, you should re-render the view.
 The semantic behind determing when
-to do this, is upto you via the `Territory` type class.
-Typically this is
+to do this, is up to you. using the `Territory` type class.
+Typically, this is
 just a `TVar` as that is the provided cannonical implimentation.

 ### `a -> Html (b m) a`

-This is the view function, you actual application to render.
+This is the view function, your actual application to render.
 It takes
-the model and returns the html to render, such that it's events produce the
+the model and returns the Html to render, such that its events produce the
 same model.

 ### `b m RawNode`

-This is the raw node we that will wrap our view.
+This is the raw node that will wrap your view.
 If you want the Shpadoinkle view
-to be the entire page, then you want to pass `document.body` as this node.
+to be the entire page, then you want to pass `document.body` at this node.
 You could use this to embed a Shpadoinkle application into another application,
 (such a Reflex-dom or Miso).